joeording3/enhanced-video-downloader-2024/README.md

   `"error"`, or `"critical"`.
 Default: `"info"`.
 - `console_log_level`: String, controls console output verbosity.
 Can be `"debug"`, `"info"`, `"warning"`, `"error"`, or `"critical"`.
 Default: `"warning"` (shows only warnings and errors).
+- `log_file`: File path used by the server's log endpoints.
+If not provided, the server sets `LOG_FILE` at startup to `<project_root>/server_output.log` so the Options page can display the active path.
+You can update it via the Options page or by setting `LOG_FILE` in the environment (persisted to `.env` when changed via the API/CLI).
 - `YTDLP_CONCURRENT_FRAGMENTS`: Integer, controls yt-dlp's per-download fragment concurrency for HLS/DASH streams.
 Valid range: 1–16.
 Default: 4.
 Higher values can improve throughput on fast networks but increase CPU/disk usage.
 This maps to `yt_dlp_options.concurrent_fragments` and can